About Some Client Authors Stopping Updates#

 Steps to Operate#

-Determining if the Rule File Has Been Successfully Applied#
+Determine if the Rule File Has Been Successfully Applied#

-It is recommended to choose these automatic nodes when there are no special requirements, as the automatic nodes will help you use the node with the lowest latency among the corresponding country/region nodes.
+It is recommended to choose these automatic nodes when there are no special requirements, as they will help you use the node with the lowest latency among the corresponding country/region nodes.

 About Remote Configuration#